magnusjwatson2786/IG_Chat_Parser/README.md

 > **Note** Instagram changed the structure as well as JSON format for the user data in Dec 2020.

-> If your data was downloaded before Dec 2020, use *IG Chat Parser v2*.
+> If your data was downloaded before Dec 2020, use *IG Chat Parser OD*.

-> If your data was downloaded after Dec 2020, use *IG Chat Parser v1*.
+> If your data was downloaded after Dec 2020, use *IG Chat Parser ND*.

 > If you are not sure about the date of download, try using both versions, and see which one works for your data.